This page has been updated for version 1.48.

 In Options > Gameplay > Truck Settings:

-You will want to set the Steering Animation Range to match what is set in G HUB so that the in-game wheel animation correctly matches your real input.
+Steering Animation Range should match what is set in G HUB so that the in-game wheel animation correctly matches your real input.

 In Options > Controls:

 Force Feedback can be turned off by unchecking this box.